Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- This season, Jayson Tatum has made 9.8 shots per game, which accounts for 21.0% of his team's total makes.

-- He's taken 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.
+- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's tries from beyond the arc.

-- Tatum's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Defensively, the Heat are ranked second in the league, conceding 109.8 points per contest.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the league.
+- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the league.

 Jayson Tatum vs. the Heat